 There is an Assam rifle Checkpost on the way.
 The sentries stopped us and wanted to know why we were going to Burma so late.
 How are we going to return back?
 He was quite surprised to know that we were planning to travel all the way to Mandalay.
 Well, he just told us to come back and get all the details entered after getting our passports and visas stamped.

 He advised that we could stay back at Tamu and take the next days’ van to Mandalay.
 But that would mean all our plans go haywire because we had limited days.
 We wanted to go that day itself!
-He told us we can take a car to Mandalay, but that would cost us 50000 MMK per head.
-Well, the van takes 20000 MMK and this means our budget too would go a bit haywire too!
+He told us we can take a car to Mandalay, but that would cost us 50000 Kyats per head.
+Well, the van takes 20000 Kyats and this means our budget too would go a bit haywire too!

-Finally, time won over money and we decided to start that evening itself.
+Finally, time won over money and we decided to start that evening.
 We started at around 6 PM towards a long and arduous journey to Mandalay.
 It was dark outside and our car sped across the India-Myanmar-Thailand Trilateral Highway.
 I would not say that I was a bit afraid.
 It was a new country, new people and a language that we did not understand at all.
 Neither did they understand English!
 But while travelling, you should always trust your gut!
 That is what we did and embarked on the journey of a lifetime.

 We tried to sleep, but at every sharp bends and turn, we were literally thrown out of the seats.
 Anyways, we sat tight while sleep fleeted in and out.
 Early morning we were driving the villages of Myanmar and finally, around 8 AM we were at our destination.
 We had arrived at Mandalay.

 While returning from Mandalay to Tamu, we took the 12-seater Van.
 This journey took longer time because, during the night, the driver would just stop in the middle of nowhere and sleep.
 Yes, he would stop the van and go off to sleep for a good 30 minutes to one hour.
-We were more comfortably seated in the van compared to the car as there were 3 of us and there was a seat belt too.
+We were more comfortably seated in this van compared to the car as there were 3 of us and there was a seat belt too.